 A.6.6.16.2.1 Test purpose and Environment

-The purpose of the test is to verify that the PRS-RSRPP measurement meets the reduced sample measurement delay requirements specified in clause 9.9.6.5 in an environment with AWGN propagation conditions for reduced number of samples.
+The purpose of the test is to verify that the PRS-RSRPP measurement meets the reduced sample measurement delay requirements specified in clause 9.9.6.5 in an environment with two-tap channel for reduced number of samples.
 In this test UE that supports supportedDL-PRS-ProcessingSamples-RRC-CONNECTED is configured by LMF to perform PRS measurement with reduced number of samples.

 The supported test configurations are specified in Table A.6.6.16.2.1-1.